 |Copyright © Nucleus Medical Media, Inc.|

-- Lack of tetanus vaccination (or not updating tetanus vaccination in timely manner)
+- Lack of tetanus vaccination or regular booster shots—or not updating tetanus vaccination in timely manner

 - IV drug use